 Viruses and malware are sneaky little things because they manage to worm their way into your system even when you have a firewall in place.
 Moreover, security software could already be installed, yet users sometimes turn the firewall off or change its settings due to its constant intrusion.

-Prevent malware and viruses from getting through by installing anti-malware software.
+Prevent malware and viruses from getting through by installing anti-malware software or digitally signed software by code signing certificate.
 This software will immediately identify any malicious threats.
-However, anti-malware can only efficiently run if it is up to date, so don’t ignore its notifications.
+However, anti-malware can only efficiently run if it is up to date, so don't ignore its notifications.

 Human Error